Parassingh-90/eb02-vcode-CNS-Hill-cipher/storyboard/README.md

 d) rectangular matrix<br>

 ##### 2.5 Allow pitfalls:
-1)The simulator will be able to clear the misconception about the working of hill cipher.
+1)The simulator will be able to clear the misconception about the working of hill cipher.<br>
 2)Student may expect different outputs on the different data-type inputs (for eg 5 & 5.0).
-The students will not get the required outcome.
+The students will not get the required outcome.<br>
-3)The students will get an opportunity for trying different things with the simulator with an empty parameter input box
+3)The students will get an opportunity for trying different things with the simulator with an empty parameter input box.<br>

 ##### 2.6 Conclusion:
 1)Assessment/evaluation of the pre-test and post-test should be given immediately to the user.
 The moment the student clicks on the answer of his choice, the CORRECT ANSWER should be displayed below the question.
-This would enable the student to understand whether he is right or wrong.
+This would enable the student to understand whether he is right or wrong.<br>
-2)This would prompt the users as to how many answers were correctly answered.
+2)This would prompt the users as to how many answers were correctly answered.<br>
-3)Marks maybe assigned to each question which would enable the student to calculate his performance.
+3)Marks maybe assigned to each question which would enable the student to calculate his performance.<br>

 ##### 2.7 Equations/formulas: NA
-1)C=KxP mod 26
+1)C=KxP mod 26<br>
 2)P=K<sup>-1</sup> x C mod 26